lasantosr/intelli-shell/README.md

 ## Wishlist

-- [ ] Option to auto-update to latest version
 - [ ] Labels support to store most used labels and select them using a dedicated UI
 - [ ] Pull / Push user bookmarks using some public / private Git repo
 - [ ] Support for more terminals, like PowerShell